awsdocs/aws-iot-docs/developerguide/server-authentication.md

 There are many variables that can affect a device's ability to validate the AWS IoT Core server authentication certificate\.
 For example, devices may be too memory constrained to hold all possible root CA certificates, or devices may implement a non\-standard method of certificate validation\.
 For these reasons we suggest following these guidelines:
 + We recommend that you use your ATS endpoint and install all supported Amazon Root CA certificates\.
-+ If you cannot store all of these certificates on your device and if your devices do not use ECC\-based validation, you can omit the [Amazon Root CA 3](https://www.amazontrust.com/repository/AmazonRootCA3.pem) and [Amazon Root CA 4](https://www.amazontrust.com/repository/AmazonRootCA4.pem) ECC certificates\.
-If your devices do not implement RSA\-based certificate validation, you can omit the [Amazon Root CA 1](https://www.amazontrust.com/repository/AmazonRootCA1.pem) and [Amazon Root CA 2](https://www.amazontrust.com/repository/AmazonRootCA2.pem) RSA certificates\.
++ If you cannot store all of these certificates on your device and if your devices do not use ECC\-based validation, you can omit the [https://www.amazontrust.com/repository/AmazonRootCA3.pem](https://www.amazontrust.com/repository/AmazonRootCA3.pem) and [https://www.amazontrust.com/repository/AmazonRootCA4.pem](https://www.amazontrust.com/repository/AmazonRootCA4.pem) ECC certificates\.
+If your devices do not implement RSA\-based certificate validation, you can omit the [https://www.amazontrust.com/repository/AmazonRootCA1.pem](https://www.amazontrust.com/repository/AmazonRootCA1.pem) and [https://www.amazontrust.com/repository/AmazonRootCA2.pem](https://www.amazontrust.com/repository/AmazonRootCA2.pem) RSA certificates\.
 You might need to right click these links and select **Save link as\.\.\.** to save these certificates as files\.
 + If you are experiencing server certificate validation issues when connecting to your ATS endpoint, try adding the relevant cross\-signed Amazon Root CA certificate to your trust store\.
 You might need to right click these links and select **Save link as\.\.\.** to save these certificates as files\.
   + [Cross\-signed Amazon Root CA 1](https://www.amazontrust.com/repository/G2-RootCA1.pem)
   + [Cross\-signed Amazon Root CA 2](https://www.amazontrust.com/repository/G2-RootCA2.pem) \- Reserved for future use\.
   + [Cross\-signed Amazon Root CA 3](https://www.amazontrust.com/repository/G2-RootCA3.pem)
   + [Cross\-signed Amazon Root CA 4 \- Reserved for future use\.](https://www.amazontrust.com/repository/G2-RootCA4.pem)
 + If you are experiencing server certificate validation issues, your device may need to explicitly trust the root CA\.
-Try adding the [Starfield Root CA Certificate](https://www.amazontrust.com/repository/SFSRootCAG2.pem) to your trust store\.
+Try adding the [https://www.amazontrust.com/repository/SFSRootCAG2.pem](https://www.amazontrust.com/repository/SFSRootCAG2.pem) to your trust store\.
 + If you still experience issues after executing the steps above, please contact [AWS Developer Support](https://aws.amazon.com/premiumsupport/plans/developers/)\.

 **Note**